ahryciw/Raith_GDSII/README.md

 Documentation
 -------------

-Please refer to `Raith_GDSII MATLAB Toolbox - User Guide.pdf` for a quick-start guide, tutorial examples, and a full description of the class definitions.
+Please refer to the online [documentation](#) for a quick-start guide, tutorial examples, and a full description of the class definitions.

 License